ItsCarmine/PhotoLingo/README.md

  ECE 539 Fall 2023 Project at UW-Madison: CNN-based Language Identification from Images

 # Project Overview
-This project, developed for ECE 539 at the University of Wisconsin-Madison during the Fall 2023 semester, employs Convolutional Neural Networks (CNNs) to identify languages from images containing text.
-It focuses on five single-script languages: Arabic, Hindi, English (Latin script), Japanese, and Korean.
+This project, developed for ECE 539 at the University of Wisconsin-Madison during the Fall 2023 semester, employs Convolutional Neural Networks (CNNs) to identify languages from images containing text of a single-script.
+It focuses on five languages: Arabic, Hindi, English (Latin script), Japanese, and Korean.

 Team Members:
 - Anais Corona Perez (CoronaPerez@wisc.edu)